svivian/sv-sortable-js/README.md

 ### `.dir`

-A property (basically an enum) containing the strings for the sorting directions, 'asc' and 'desc'.
+An enum-like property containing the strings for the sorting directions, 'asc' and 'desc'.
 It's recommended to use this instead of hard-coding the strings in your code.

 ### `.sortColumn(index, sortDir)`